 Although CBD is detectable in urine after dosing for some duration of time, CBD alone typically will not cause a failed drug test.

-That’s because most drug tests actually test for THC metabolites, a byproduct of THC created by the liver.
+That’s because most drug tests test for THC metabolites, a byproduct of THC created by the liver.
 However, some CBD products do contain THC, albeit in very limited amounts (federally legal products must contain 0.3% Delta-9-THC or less).

 CBD doesn’t usually last in the system for very long, but if you find yourself wondering how to get CBD out of your system fast, there may be some things you can do.